zmkfirmware/zmk/docs/docs/user-setup.md

 1. The repository can be public or private
 1. Do **not** check any of the options to initialize the repository with a README or other files.
 1. Click "Create repository"
+1. Checkout the new project on your local system

 ## User Config Setup Script

-To start the setup process, run the following from your command line prompt:
+To start the setup process, run the following from your command line prompt in the directory where you checked out your new repository:

 <Tabs
 defaultValue="curl"